sankarvinayak/DL-assignment1/README.md

 For more information follow the `DL_assignment_1.ipynb` file in which each step is described more clearly

 for detailed documentation chechout the [docs](./docs/Getting%20_started.md)

+The report for this project can be found at [here](https://api.wandb.ai/links/cs24m041-iit-madras/df4tf56f)

 ### Arguments supported
 | Name | Default Value | Description |
 | :---: | :-------------: | :----------- |